PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Technical Validation

 \subsection{Domain Expert Review: Phase Two}

-In phase two, we focused only on the 25,418 QA pairs flagged by the automated outlier detection pipeline.
-We created a second web interface that showed samples from this compilation.
-This form allowed reviewers to either keep or discard the QA pairs.
-An example page of the form is shown in \autoref{fig: Phase 2 form}.\\ \\ During this final inspection, our team of botanists went through a random selection of 2837 these forms, out of which only 91 were discarded.
-This indicated a 97.57\% correctness, proving the Dataset to be ready for model application and benchmarking.
+In phase two, we focused only on the 118,600 QA pairs flagged by the automated outlier detection pipeline.
+We created a second web interface that displayed samples from this compilation.
+This form allowed reviewers to either keep or discard each QA pair.
+An example page of the form is shown in \autoref{fig:Phase2form}.

+During this final inspection, our team of botanists reviewed a random sample of 2,837 flagged forms, of which only 91 were discarded.
+This corresponds to a sample retention rate of 96.8\%, indicating that the automated pipeline's flagging was conservative and that the surviving corpus was ready for model application and benchmarking.
+These two phases of expert validation, supported by the automated outlier detection pipeline, yielded the final PlantExpertVQA corpus of 765,186 high-quality QA pairs.

 \FloatBarrier